Tour Guide: Everyone vas on vacation. On your left is Munich's first city hall, erected in 15...

 - Some online articles believe the Sphinx and possibly the Great Pyramid are much older than we think.
 This is attributed to stuff like the Sphinx being catlike would make more sense for the stars to line up with Leo, and the tomb inside the Great Pyramid seems incidental, while the chambers and orientation line up with Orion in a certain position.
 This theory dates bother buildings at roughly 10500 BC ( https://www.itsastrangeworld.com/pyramids-much-older-think/ )

 - Historiography is the study of how history is written.
 This includes not only the study of what histories are popular in any given year, but also biases and omissions.
 One of the early historians for instance, Thucydides, had the History of the Peloponnesian War, which ended with consulting an oracle.
 The results of the augury are not told in the history, but Thucydides was an Athenian historian (Athens lost).

 - On that note, this site claims some of archaeological records (and by extension, history) has been suppressed as it doesn't fit the framework of how life evolved on Earth.
 Although it is a bit sketchy (especially in areas where it discusses aliens), it points to 5 perceived omissions in history (the main one is that all history before 6000 BC is missing).

 - At least one ruler in ancient Egypt actually had their hieroglyphs erased.
-Akhenaten apparently had such a different style of rule from normal, that future rulers tried to deface his tomb.
+Akhenaten's attempt to replace the Egyptian pantheon with a single god was so hated, that future rulers tried to deface his tomb.
 This treatment was also done to Hatshepsut, because she was a female pharaoh, but acted too much like a man.